Fullchee/notes/docs/frontend/javascript.md

 (obj['key'] || obj['key'] = 0) += 1
 ```

 ### [`new` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new#description)

-1. Creates a new object
-    2. type: `object`
+1. Creates a new object 2. type: `object`
-2. It sets this new object's internal, inaccessible, [[prototype]] (__proto__) property to be the constructor function's external, accessible, prototype object (every function object automatically has a prototype property).
+2. It sets this new object's internal, inaccessible, [[prototype]] (**proto**) property to be the constructor function's external, accessible, prototype object (every function object automatically has a prototype property).
 3. Variable points to the newly created object.
 4. Executes the constructor function
 5. Return the new object